hernanponcedeleon/Dat3M/README.md

 ```
 java -jar $DAT3M_HOME/dartagnan/target/dartagnan.jar <CAT file> [--target=<target>] <program file> [options]
 ```
-The `--target=<target>` option tells Dartagnan which programming-language or hardware-architecture semantics to use when verifying the program.
-It is independent of the programming language of the `<program file>`.
-A compilation pipeline performs the frontend step by translating a source file into a natively supported input format, while the target performs the backend step by selecting the semantics used during verification.
+Dartagnan can verify programs relative to any given CAT memory model.
+However, different CAT memory models are defined over different instruction sets.
+Dartagnan can internally translate the program to the correct instruction set by specifying `--target=<target>`.
+For example, for LLVM programs (`.ll`) generated from C code, specifying `--target=C11` will keep the code as is (as expected by, e.g., `rc11.cat`) whereas specifying `--target=arm8` will cause Dartagnan to lower the C/LLVM code to ARM8 assembly (as expected by `aarch64.cat`) using standard compiler mappings.
 For non-Litmus programs, the target must be given explicitly.
 For `.litmus` programs, Dartagnan extracts the target from the test header when `--target` is omitted. `<target>` must be one of the following:
 - c11
 - lkmm
 - imm